ChuanfuXiao/rank-adaptive-HOOI/test3/readme.txt

-The goal of the third example is to xxxx
+The goal of the third example is to classify the handwritten digits data.